 Leadership in a Dynamic Environment (LDE) develops the ability to manage teams effectively amidst changing circumstances.
 With ship operations as a backdrop, students discuss literature and case studies to explore the foundations of effective leadership and support: task triage, decision-making, shared mental models, and appropriate executive styles.
 During Weeks 1-6 on shore in Woods Hole, students meet in a seminar format to discuss these principles in multiple applications, with a focus toward developing as effective members of a ship's crew.
-During Weeks 7 and 8, on shore at a field station in the U.S. Virgin Islands, students will discuss select readings about environmental leadership and work on their environmental leadership posters.
-The final four weeks of LDE takes place at sea aboard SSV Corwith Cramer, where students embark as active members of the crew.
+During Week 7, on shore in New Zealand, students will discuss select readings about environmental leadership.
+The final five weeks of LDE takes place at sea aboard a SEA sail training vessel, where students embark as active members of the crew.
 Students gain hands-on experience in executive and supporting roles, in an environment of true consequences.
 Aboard ship, a phased assumption of responsibility culminates in the role of Trainee Watch Officer (TWO), where routine operation of the vessel becomes the responsibility of the student team, under the oversight of senior staff.

-This course consists of 6 lecture/discussion sessions (2.5 hours each), 1 field trip (3 hours), 1 practical exam (2 hours), 3 student-led presentation sessions (30 minutes each), and at least 50 hours of watch-standing (active learning/laboratory environment) and individual/team progress meetings across about 18 underway days at sea.
+This course consists of 7 lecture/discussion sessions (2.5 hours each), 1 field trip (4 hours), 1 practical exam (2 hours), 2 student-led presentation sessions (2 hours each), and at least 70 hours of watch-standing (active learning/laboratory environment) and individual/team progress meetings across about 25 underway days at sea.